grimme-lab/MindlessGen/README.md

 ## Installation

 > [!IMPORTANT]
-> `xtb` has to be available on your machine, either via a `conda-forge` installation, a release binary, or compiled from source.
-Further information is available [here](https://github.com/grimme-lab/xtb).
+> `xtb` (see [here](https://github.com/grimme-lab/xtb)) has to be available on your machine, either via a `conda-forge` installation, a release binary, or compiled from source.
+If post-processing with DFT is desired, also `orca` (see [here](https://www.faccts.de/docs/orca/6.0/manual/index.html)) has to be available.

 ### Non-development purposes